 What is the The Cumberland Choral Society?

 The Cumberland Choral Society is a diverse ensemble of singers who represent a longstanding community tradition of fine choral music.
-Our vocal group, with a membership of 40 to 50 members, presents two seasons of music each year, one just before Christmas and another in the spring.
+Our vocal group, with a membership of 45 to 60 members, presents two concerts of music each year, one just before Christmas and another in the spring.
 Multiple performances and cooperative efforts with other community groups are performed some seasons.

 Who are our performers?

 Although a number of singers are musicians by profession, many are simply talented community members who have auditioned for positions in the group.
-They are currently under the direction of Judith Brown, director of music at First Presbyterian Church.
+They are currently under the direction of Judith Brown.

 Where do we perform?